CloudDataConsulting/cdc_dbt_codegen/readme.md

 ```

-The important thing is if they constraints are in place when we generate the fact table yml files it will product tests for the PK-FK relationships.
+The important thing is if the constraints are in place when we generate the fact table yml files it will product tests for the PK-FK relationships.